skysheng7/AI_bias_in_farming/README.md

     <img src="img/docker_demo.png" width=400>

+9. Double click "work" directory on the left hand side

-9. Open Terminal in JupyterLab web browser interface:
+10. Open Terminal in JupyterLab web browser interface:
    - Look for the "+" icon in JupyterLab's launcher
    - Click "Terminal" from the options

-10. Remove all generated summary files and reset the analysis
+11. Remove all generated summary files and reset the analysis

     ```
     make clean-all
     ```

-11. To execute the entire analysis pipeline, processing all steps from data visualization to analysis.
+12. To execute the entire analysis pipeline, processing all steps from data visualization to analysis.
 WARNING: this takes about 30 minutes to run on a regular laptop (M1 macbook pro).

     ```
     make all